 Applications are invited for a Marie Curie Early Stage Researcher position within the Department of Informatics, King’s College London, working with Professor Elena Simperl, staring as soon as possible.

-With a rapidly increasing degree of integration among the European countries, a rising number of events, such as Paris shootings and Brexit, strongly impact the European community and the European digital economy across language and country borders.
+The Project With a rapidly increasing degree of integration among the European countries, a rising number of events, such as Paris shootings and Brexit, strongly impact the European community and the European digital economy across language and country borders.
 This development results in a vast amount of event-centric multilingual information available from different communities in the news, on the Web and in social media.
 Cross-lingual technologies to efficiently access, analyse and interact with this information are of utmost importance for various stakeholder groups across Europe, including digital humanities, memory institutions, publishers, media monitoring companies and journalists.
 The Cleopatra project offers a unique interdisciplinary and inter-sectoral research and training programme addressing these challenges.

 The main objectives are to: